 If you think that bodyweight exercises don't work in the pool, I invite you to try this.
-While it is true that most of our body is supported in the pool, our chest, head and neck are not.
+While it is true that most of our body is supported in the pool, our chest, head, and neck are not.
 So our muscles still have to hold some of our weight.
 And just because most of our weight is supported, it does not mean that we can't get a great workout.
 On contrary, we can get a much better workout in the pool than on land.
-Buoyancy give us the opportunity to control our workout intensity according to our needs and fitness levels.
+Buoyancy gives us the opportunity to control our workout intensity according to our needs and fitness levels.
 We can modify our movements to be more or less challenging.
 And we don't have to worry about hurting our knees and back.

 Doing traditional squats in the pool will probably not be sufficient enough to challenge our muscles.
 But we can do some squat variations that will be more effective in a buoyant environment.
 Here are some of the best variations:

 1. Single Leg Squats

 Using one leg in the water is one way to increase the difficulty of the movement.
 By doing this we will not only place more weight on one leg, but we will also have to work harder to stabilize our body.

 By jumping we will be adding a new element of difficulty to the exercise.
 We will have to do a squat, and then jump as high as we can.

 3. Squat Jumps with Knee Tuck